Nagakiran1/keystem/README.md

 [Rake](https://github.com/aneesha/RAKE),
 [YAKE!](https://github.com/LIAAD/yake), TF-IDF, etc.)
 I wanted to create a very basic, but powerful method for extracting keywords and keyphrases.
-This is where **KeyBERT** comes in!
+This is where **KeyStem** comes in!
 Which uses BERT-embeddings and simple cosine similarity to find the sub-phrases in a document that are the most similar to the document itself.

 First, document embeddings are extracted with BERT to get a document-level representation.